DeveloperLx/Android-Development-Tutorials-translation/Android Fragments Tutorial An Introduction.md

             a lot
         </i>
         more to learn and do with fragments.
-Like any kind of tool or feature, consider whether fragments fit your app's needs and if they do, try to follow best practices and conventions.
+Like any kind of tool or feature, consider whether fragments fit your app’s needs, and if they do, try to follow best practices and conventions.
     </p>
     <p>
-        To take your skills to the next level, here are some things to explore:
+        To take your skills to the next level, here are some additional things to explore:
     </p>
     <ul>
         <li>